 Egyptian gods and priests are frequently depicted with their left foot forward.
 The constellation of Orion the Hunter, known as Sah to the Egyptians, has his left foot forward in the sky.
 Orion is close to the constellations of Taurus and Gemini, and was known to the Babylonians as a herald or messenger as well as the guardian of land and boundaries.
 Orion is variously depicted as a god, giant, shepherd, walking bird or phoenix.
 The magical race of Nephalim mentioned in the biblical book of Genesis 6: 1–4 were in all probability children of Orion (Aramaic Niphelah).
 The mysterious genealogy is explained by Sumerian myths, which tell of wise Akkadians that survived the flood, or otherwise came ‘out of the sea’ (viz., the depths of inner space).
 Whether gods, demigods or priests of the Mercurial deep-sea god Enki, the Akkadians taught knowledge of science and magick to generations of humans after the last great cataclysm on earth.
 The knowledge is that of the Ancient Ones, who before the flood, set in place gigantic and mind-bewildering artefacts in various earth locations, for which there is no exoteric explanation.
 Some of these locations are subterranean, of which a most notable example is the catacombs below what is called the Saqqara complex in Egypt.

 The star that marks the left foot of Orion is Rigel, positioned at 17 degrees Gemini.
 Rigel is the brightest star in Orion and one of the seven brightest stars in the night sky.
 Rigel was very important in the ancient Egyptian scheme of things as it rises before Sirius, the heliacal rising of which marked the solar year.
-Pharaohs and priest-kings were considered to take the form of Sah (sahu) upon death, so the constellation was associated with resurrection and immortality.
+Pharaohs and priest-kings take the form of Sah (sahu) upon death.
+The constellation is thus associated with resurrection and immortality.

 The Left Eye of the Moon